 One man has a potentially regrettable McDonald’s tattoo

 In 2014, 18-year-old Stian Ytterdahl from Norway had a tattoo artist ink a McDonald’s receipt onto his arm after his friends dared him; a week later, he had the same receipt tattooed on his other arm.
 For the rest of his life, he’ll always know what he ate at 7:36 PM on March 24, 2014: a Coke, three cheeseburgers, a cheeseburger Happy Meal, a McFlurry NonStop with three extra toppings, and an extra Happy Meal toy.
-This is why you should always ask for your receipt at McDonald’s.
+Here’s why the McFlurry spoons have that square handle, by the way.

 Mixed-sex groups affect eating behaviors